dgapitts/DBS-C01-AWS_Certified_Database-Specialty/docs/dynamodb-notes.md

 The primary key of a global secondary index can be either simple (partition key) or composite (partition key and sort key).
 The primary key of a local secondary index must be composite (partition key and sort key).

+##### Use indexes efficiently
+Keep the number of indexes to a minimum.
+Don't create secondary indexes on attributes that you don't query often.
+Indexes that are seldom used contribute to increased storage and I/O costs without improving application performance.

 #### Key Attributes
 The index partition key and sort key (if present) can be any base table attributes of type string, number, or binary.
 The partition key of the index is the same attribute as the partition key of the base table.
 The sort key can be any base table attribute of type string, number, or binary.